Homes by Email

 The builder, not the city building inspector, has to take responsibility for delivering a quality built home that meets all building codes and is defect free.

 When it comes to the vast majority of new homes built in the nation, new home inspectors are either hired by the builder or brought in by the new home buyer only after the home is complete.
 Single-site custom home buyers and buyers purchasing homes in small developments stand the best chance of sending a home inspector to the building site before their home is complete - preferably before the slab is poured and then at the electrical/plumbing and options inspection before drywall is installed.

 In the event you are thinking about building your next home, contact Sam to help you select builders in the area with excellent reputations for building quality homes and providing "in phase" inspections during construction and excellent after purchase customer service.

 Even the best builders and city building inspectors can only check and catch so much.
-Sam will also recommends structural engineers and home inspectors to conduct "in phase" construction inspections and provide you a report that you and I can take to the builder construction supervisor for correction before the defect(s) are covered and left to be discovered after you move into your new home when the cost of repair will be much higher.
+Sam will also recommend structural engineers and home inspectors to conduct "in phase" construction inspections and provide you a report that you and I can take to the builder construction supervisor for correction before the defect(s) are covered and left to be discovered after you move into your new home when the cost of repair will be much higher.

 Sam's knowledge of the building process will save you money in the purchase negotiations, upgrade selections, loan program selection, and future problem avoidance.
-Building a new home can be fun and exciting or nerve racking and stressful.
+Building a new home can be fun and exciting or nerve-racking and stressful.
 Build with confidence.
 Contact Sam today.